 With version 5.0, WordPress introduced a new post editing experience called Gutenberg .
 Instead of a rich text writing flow, the new editor prioritizes blocks to design and create content.

 What has initially started as a pure ACF PHP solution, is now completely agnostic.
-This means that you can choose between using ACF or Metabox (MB) Blocks as your field framework and use PHP and Twig (using Timber ) for templating.
+This means that you can choose between using ACF or Metabox (MB) Blocks as your field framework and use PHP or Twig (using Timber ) or both for templating.

 Under the hood

 Native Blocks: register_block_type

 ACF Blocks: acf_register_block_type

 On top of that, creating a unified way to declare blocks can help with the transition to and between different block frameworks.
 Blockstudio templates are structured in a way, that allow you to use the same templates and syntax for either ACF or MB blocks.

 Why PHP blocks

 You might wonder at this stage, why bother with Advanced Custom Fields or Metabox for block creation when you could just use WordPress core?
 While we have been toying with React based blocks for a bit, constructing new elements with ACF or MB has one big advantage over the "WordPress way":